theofuhrmann/DACSynthformer/README.md

 Full File Name     |        Class Name         |    Param1   | ....  | ParamN

 The file name includes no path (you provide that in a params.yaml config file).
 Class Names are whatever you choose.
-Dacformer will create a separate one-hot class element in the conditioning vector used for training and inference for each unique Class Name.
+Synthformer will create a separate one-hot class element in the conditioning vector used for training and inference for each unique Class Name.
+(You can see examples of the excel files in testdata).
 Consider a balance of classes for your training data!

+Note: you typically write a little python program to generate your excel Pandas Frames from your collection of data files.

 ## To train:

-1) Edit (or create) a parameter yaml file that you then must identify in the training (and inference) notebooks.
+1) Edit (or create) a parameter.yaml file with model parameters, folder names for your data and file names for the excel Pandas file.
-2) Open Train.ipynb and set the parameter file name and any other parameters you want (such as  DEVICE).
+2) Open Train.ipynb, set your parameter.yaml file  in the "**Parameters**" section of Training.ipynb and any other parameters you want (such as  DEVICE).
 3) Run all cells.
-4) There is a ridiculously tiny data set of dac files in test/data, and three prepared parameter files:
+4) There is a ridiculously tiny data set of dac files in test/data, and a few prepared parameter files:
+   1)  params_mini.yaml - for QuickStart and code debugging.
+Runs all code, but with minimal data and a tiny model.
-   1)  params_sm.yaml - good for debugging since it quickly uses all stages of the computation.
+   2)  params_sm.yaml - good for debugging since it quickly uses all stages of the computation.
-   2) params_med.yaml - uses a slightly bigger model, and the tiny data set for training period long enough to actually see that training and inference work.
+   3)  params_med.yaml - uses a slightly bigger model, and the tiny data set for training period long enough to actually see that training and inference work.
 This runs in a reasonable time on a cpu (maybe 20 minutes training, 2 minute inference)
-   3) params.yaml - defines a bigger model, and meant for running a larger dataset for many epochs.
+   4)  params.yaml - defines a bigger model, and meant for running a larger dataset for many epochs.